If you are wondering how to market group fitness classes, you are on the right path toward success.

 It’s an age-old marketing method, but that’s because it works so well.

 Prepare weeks ahead of your first class

 It’s not going to be enough to put a few leaflets on the gym reception a day before your first class is due to take place.

 If you want your classes to be successful, you should be planning and organizing your marketing several weeks beforehand.
-This means creating and printing leaflets that let people know that in two weeks’ time (or however long), they have the opportunity to take part in a free 1 hour class of your own.
+This means creating and printing leaflets that let people know that in two weeks’ time (or however long), they have the opportunity to take part in a free 1-hour class of their own.

 You can arrange with the gym reception team to make announcements either every day or every other day at peak times to announce your class name, time, and place.
 You need to give people plenty of time to book into your class, however, for the announcements, I would recommend that you only start these one week before your class, that way, you can use FOMO (fear of missing out) to help fill your class up.

 For example, if each announcement makes it clear that the new and free class is happening at 7 pm next Tuesday and only has 8 places left, the scarcity will make people want to sign up before they miss out.

 Whatever methods you use to market your classes, the main point I want to get across is don’t leave it until the last minute.
 Give yourself and your potential members, plenty of time to organize yourselves.

 Give taster sessions before your first real class